Six Rivers Montessori Admissions Policy

 - Enrollment at Six Rivers Montessori is an on-going process, meaning that teachers assess regularly whether or not our school continues to be a good fit for a student.
 Blueprint 5.5: We will promptly consult with parents should it ever become clear that a student is not benefiting from the school’s program, or if the school is not the best program to meet his/or her needs.

-- Names and contact information of prospective students are only taken 5 years in advance of their prospective enrollment date.
+- Names and contact information of prospective students are taken a maximum of five years in advance.

 - An information packet about Six Rivers Montessori and/or Montessori philosophy may be mailed or given to interested parents.

-- In the summer, a year before prospective enrollment date, the Montessori teacher(s) and Office Manager will confer and select 9-10 students from the contact list to enter into the enrollment process.
+- In the summer, a year before prospective enrollment date, the Montessori teacher(s) and Head of School (HOS) will confer and select 9-10 students from the contact list to enter into the enrollment process.
 An enrollment list and waiting list will be established.

 - Observation of a class by families selected to enter into the enrollment process is highly recommended.
 These observations will normally be held in the fall of each year and are for adults only.
-A meeting with the Office Manager is scheduled immediately following the observation to answer questions and explain the programs.
+A meeting with the Head of School is scheduled immediately following the observation to answer questions and explain the programs.

 - If still interested, an application will be given to the prospective parent with a deadline for submittal.

-- After the OM receives the application, a teacher recommendation form is sent to the student’s current teacher.
+- After the HOS receives the application, a teacher recommendation form is sent to the student’s current teacher.

 - Once their teacher recommendation is received, and enrollment is approved, prospective parents will be sent a Letter of Confirmation with request for deposit and a deadline for submittal.